WebCDC/spam_bot/README.md

 # Spambot
-This is a spam bot created to use only on Windows
+This is a spam bot created to use only on Windows.

 It's also possible running in Linux using wine.

 # Running on windows